koliseoapi/help/content/events/discounts.md

 * **Name**: The code that must be introduced during the ticket purchase to apply the discount.
 <aside class="note">
-The attendees will have to introduce this value when getting tickets, so usually it's better to keep it short and easy to remember.
+The attendees will have to introduce this value when getting tickets, so usually it is better to keep it short and easy to remember.
 </aside>
 * **Amount**: The total amount of the discount.
 Set this drop-down to "percentage" to specify a value between 0 and 100, or "per ticket" to specify a fixed amount per ticket (in the local currency of the event).
 * **Expires**: The date when this discount will no longer be available.
 Leave empty if this discount does not expire.